ohaynold/artaf/README.md

 If you want to run on a very small dataset just to see that it functions, pass the command line arguments ``--config tiny_data``.
 Note that we don't provide automated dependency management yet, so you may have to install the required modules by hand.
 If you're running the full dataset, we will download about 20 million TAFs, so give it a little time and disk space.
+The full dataset will likely take about three hours to download and 800 MB of storage.

 ## Options